relaxdiego/python-based-operator/README.md

 ```
 git add requirements.*
-git commit -m "Add a-dependency to requirements.txt"
+git commit -m "Add bar to requirements.txt"
 git push origin
 ```

-Then install the dev dependencies using `pip-sync` as illustrated above since the dev dependencies import the runtime dependency requirements.
+Then install the dev dependencies using `pip-sync` as shown above.